US, Germany near deal on Russia pipeline, upsetting Ukraine

 But like the Trump administration before it, the Biden administration regards the Nord Stream 2 project as a threat to European energy security and has imposed sanctions on some of those involved in building it.

 Administration officials have defended the waivers, saying they can be rescinded at any time and that that threat actually gives the U.S. more leverage.
-That argument has been scoffed at by pipeline opponents, although Psaki on Tuesday reiterated the administration's concerns.
+That argument has been scoffed at by pipeline opponents, although Price said imposing the sanction would have been counter-productive.

-“We have ongoing concerns about how the project threatens European energy security, undermines Ukraine's security, and the security of our eastern flank, NATO allies and partners,” she said.
+“It did not make sense to sanction our allies over a project that was more than 90% complete on day one of this administration,” he said.
+“We did not believe that sanctions could stop the completion of the pipeline.
+And so we made the determination that it made more sense to address Russia’s use of energy potentially as a weapon and other malign activity.”

 Poland, Ukraine and other eastern and central European countries bypassed by the pipeline are concerned that Russia will use gas supplies as a political weapon.
 Lawmakers from both sides of the aisle in Congress and some members of the administration are sympathetic to that position